JobYu/image2pixel-web/README.md

    - Pixel blocking
    - Color quantization
    - Anti-aliasing removal
-4. Download the result using the save button
+4. Download or print the result using the Save or Print buttons
+   - Print function automatically fills A4 page
+   - Grid display is preserved when printing (if enabled)

 ## Desktop Version on Steam